halelitzhaki/EasyShifts/README.md

 ## Acknowledgments

-This project was developed as part of an academic assignment to practice advanced Python and JavaScript programming concepts.
+This project was developed as part of an academic assignment to practice advanced Python and JavaScript programming concepts and studying Programming Engineer.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.